phalcon-orphanage/docs/en/api/phalcon_validation.md

 Validates that a string has the specified maximum and minimum constraints The test is passed if for a string's length L, min<=L<=max, i.e. L must be at least min, and at most max.
-Since Phalcon v4.0 this valitor works like a container
+Since Phalcon v4.0 this validator works like a container

 ```php
 use Phalcon\Validation;